myanimestream/dolos/_guides/creating-your-own-service.md

 ---
 title: Creating your own Service
-description: Extending Dolos to support other sites.
+excerpt: Extending Dolos to support other sites.
 ---

 # How to add your own service